ysBach/AO_2017/README.md

+# This is a Deprecated Repository.
+This repo is left only as an archival purpose.
+See the latest SNU AO Class notes at [here](https://github.com/ysBach/SNU_AOclass)

 # AO2017

 All the lecture notes primarily made by Yoonsoo P. Bach.
 I tried not to make typo, logically wrong statement, etc. If any problem is there in the note, that's solely my fault, so please be kind and let me know so that the notes can be updated.